coderhub84/SH-NER/README.md

 **Reference**:

-Beyond Methods and Datasets Entities: Introducing SH-NER for Hardware and Software Entity Recognition in Scientific Text (Aftab Anjum, Nimra Maqbool and Ralf Krestel)
+Anjum, A., Maqbool, N., & Krestel, R. (2025).
+Beyond methods and datasets entities: Introducing SH-NER for hardware and software entity recognition in scientific text.
+In Proceedings of Recent Advances in Natural Language Processing (pp. 85–94).
+Varna, Bulgaria.